JeroenVanB/LAMAS/docs/index.md

 ### Winning tricks

 The player who played the highest card during a trick, takes the trick.
-The cards follow the usual order, where 2 is the lowest and Ace is the highest (2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace).
+The cards follow the usual order, where 2 is the lowest and Ace is the highest: (2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace).
 When a player plays a card of a different suit than the opener, it is considered the lowest and can never win.
 Trump cards, however, are always higher than the other cards.

 ### Number of cards